Daniel-KM/Omeka-S-module-SingleSignOn/README.md

     for example "https://idp.example.org/idp/profile/SAML2/Redirect/SLO".
   - Public X.509 certificate of the IdP: it is required.
-  - Map between IdP and Omeka keys: used to indicate the keys to use to create and authenticate the good user with a specific role.
+  - Map between IdP and Omeka keys: used to indicate the keys to use to create and authenticate the good user data (name, email, role).
+Other keys, for example "locale" or "userprofile_param", will be stored in user settings.
+  - Map between IdP and Omeka roles: List of IdP and Omeka roles separated by "=".
+    It is not recommended to set admin roles in mapping, but to update the role manually in admin part once created. "guest" is used only when module [Guest] or [Guest Role] is active, or another module that creates this role.
+    For security, don't set an admin role.
+Of course, an admin can update the role after the first authentication.
+If not set, new users will be "researcher" or "guest", if the role exists.
+  - User settings: list of keys and values that will be stored in user settings when a user is created.
+Values are not updated next times the user logs in.

-For the map, in most of the cases, use:
+For the main map, in most of the cases (Shibboleth), use:

 ```
 mail = email
 displayName = name
 ```

-The role can be added: `role = role`.
-If not set, new users will be "researcher" or "guest".
+The role can be added, generally: `role = role`.
-Anyway, for the role, if a map is done, it is recommended to use "guest" or "researcher", then to update it manually in admin board. "guest" is used only when module [Guest] or [Guest Role] is active, or another module that creates this role.
-For security, don't set an admin role.
-Of course, an admin can update the role after the first authentication.

 ### Testing on SamlTest.id